Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Conventional 97 Next Steps

-The Conventional 97 program can be a big help to those who want to put 3% down but don’t want the permanent mortgage insurance of FHA.
+The Conventional 97 program can be a big help to those who want to put 3% down but don’t want FHA’s annual mortgage insurance for the life of their loan.

-You can start your lender search and begin your application or do your own research on lenders before applying.
-Whatever your preference, it’s worth checking your eligibility for this powerful program.
+Start your lender search and begin your application, or do your own research on lenders before applying.